 There are a daunting amount of different types of coffee that Lifeboost offers.
 You can get anything from dark roasted whole beans, to pumpkin spiced coffee, to decaf.

 The beans usually come in 12 oz bags and can either be shipped as whole beans (our recommendation) or as pre-ground.
 You also have the option of buying a single bag of beans, three bags, or six bags.
-If you love Lifeboost coffee they also have the option of getting a subscription so your coffee is automatically delivered to you when you need it.
-Lifeboost has a coffee perks program for regular customers which allows you to earn points which can be exchanged for discount coupons.
+Lifeboost coffee offers 50% off your first order which is a great deal!
+If you love Lifeboost coffee you can set up a subscription so your coffee is automatically delivered to you when you need it.
+Lifeboost also has a coffee perks program for regular customers which allows you to earn points which can be exchanged for discount coupons.
 In addition to coffee they also sell coffee mugs, coffee makers and nutrient supplements.
 Here are some of Lifeboost Coffee’s Bestsellers:

 If you love the sound of some of these you can check out Lifeboost Coffee’s bundle buys- basically you can buy multiple bags of coffee to save money and try a few flavors.
 Our favorite bundle at the moment is the Holiday Flavored Coffee Bundle– where you get to try 6 of their top flavored coffees.